 Occupations which pose a greater risk of noise induced hearing loss include steel works, construction and textile works.
 The duty of care owed to employees working in these environments will obviously be greater than that owed to an office worker.

 Common hearing problems that workers can develop include tinnitus, acoustic shock syndrome and occupational deafness.
 Such illnesses have been known to develop a long time after exposure and significantly disrupt the lives of victims.

 If you have been diagnosed with a hearing problem which is linked to your occupation or former occupation you should seek legal advice promptly as time limitations will apply to claims of this nature.
 The claims process can vary but generally adopts the following format;

-1. Free Initial Consultation – When you arrange to meet one of personal injury solicitors, they will take your full instructions which will include your allegations of exposure to excessive noise and when you were diagnosed with a hearing problem or deafness.
+1. Initial Consultation – When you arrange to meet one of personal injury solicitors, they will take your full instructions which will include your allegations of exposure to excessive noise and when you were diagnosed with a hearing problem or deafness.
 It is advisable for clients to keep a written record of this as claims can be made many years after exposure.

 2. Letter of Claim – When your solicitor has identified the negligent employer, they will send a letter outlining detailed allegations of negligence and breach of statutory duty.
 The employer is then obligated to pass these details on to their insurance company.

 3. Engineers Report – An engineer’s report may be required to provide an expert opinion on the level of noise that the Claimant was exposed to and whether this is appropriate.